XuanChen-xc/BIRD_code/README.md

+# BIRD: Generalizable Backdoor Detection and Removal for Deep Reinforcement Learning.

-This is a preliminary implementation of BIRD: Generalizable Backdoor Detection and Removal for Deep Reinforcement Learning.
+This is a preliminary implementation for NeurIPS 2023 paper - BIRD: Generalizable Backdoor Detection and Removal for Deep Reinforcement Learning.

 The code is based on and inspired by [PA_AD attack](https://github.com/umd-huang-lab/paad_adv_rl/tree/master) and [TrojDRL](https://github.com/pkiourti/rl_backdoor).